sandordargo/sandordargo.github.io/_posts/2020-2-26-what-to-do-when-screwed-up.md

 Obviously, you have.
 Just like me.
 Or better to say, all of us.
 <!--more-->

 You might ask what kind of silliness I just meant.
 It doesn't matter.
-It can be an offence against moral, ethics, company processes or it can be severe technical mistakes.
+It can be an offense against morals, ethics, company processes or it can be severe technical mistakes.

 These wrongdoings can come from considered or not considered negligence or simple laziness.
 Even from ignorance.
 It doesn't matter.